NIST SP 800-53 Compliance Report

 Invicti reports issues in a target web application that infringes the information security standard established by the National Institute of Standards and Technology Special Publication 800-53 (NIST SP 800-53).

-- It is recommended for enterprises to adhere to the NIST’s standard to manage information security.
+- It is recommended that enterprises adhere to the NIST’s standard to manage information security.
 Nevertheless, NIST SP 800-53 does not cover the country’s national security.

 - The aim of the NIST SP 800-53 is to protect organizational operations and assets, individuals, and other organizations from hostile attacks, natural disasters, and human errors.